Survey: Image Mixing and Deleting for Data Augmentation: Cut and Mix

-CowMask \cite{cowmask} is used in semi-supervised learning where original and augmented images are brought closer during training.
-CowMask suggests two types of mixing approaches 1) erasing and 2) mixing two images similar to cutmix.
-The mask here is of irregular shape rather than rectangular and generated by masking or keeping a proportion of image pixels through thresholding.
-Gaussian filter is applied to remove noise before thresholding.
-Pixel values below the threshold are either erased or replaced by the pixel values of the randomly selected image at the corresponding locations.
+CowMask~\cite{cowmask} is used in semi-supervised learning where original and augmented images are brought closer during training.
+CowMask suggests two types of mixing approaches 1) erasing and 2) mixing two images similar to CutMix.
+This technique's mask is irregular rather than rectangular, generated by applying a Gaussian filter (scale $\sigma$) on a normally distributed noise image.
+A suitable threshold is selected to ensure a proportion $p$ of non-masked image pixels are present in the output image.
+Pixel values below the threshold are either erased or replaced by the pixel values of the noise image at the corresponding locations.

-\subsubsection{ResizeMix}
+A very similar masking approach for data augmentation is FMix~\cite{fmix} which uses the inverse Fourier transform of a noise image to generate binary masks containing top $\lambda wh$ pixels with 1 values.

+\subsection{ResizeMix}

-ResizeMix \cite{resizemix} performs random image cropping and pasting.
-It empirically proves to perform better than salient and other non-salient image mixing methods, as shown in table 1.
-ResizeMix solves the random region cropping problem that misallocates the output image label in certain cases where the pasted region does not contain any object information.
-The labels of the output image are updated as per the equation \ref{cutmix_eq}.
-ResizeMix handles this by scaling down (scale rate is sampled from a uniform distribution) the selected image completely and pasting it randomly on the target image, as shown in Figure \ref{resizemix_fig}.
-This way, modified labels of the output image are always accurate and proportionate to the mixing.
+ResizeMix~\cite{resizemix} performs random image cropping and pasting.
+It empirically proves to perform better than salient and other non-salient image mixing methods, as shown in Table~\ref{img_clf_tab}.
+ResizeMix solves the random region cropping problem that misallocates the output image label in some instances where the pasted region does not contain any object information.
+The labels of the output image are updated as per Eq.~\ref{cutmix_eq}.
+ResizeMix handles this by completely scaling down (scale rate is sampled from a uniform distribution) the selected image and pasting it randomly on the target image, as shown in Figure~\ref{cutmix_images}.

-\subsubsection{SaliencyMix}
+\subsection{SaliencyMix}

-Instead of random cut and mix, SaliencyMix \cite{saliencymix} extracts salient regions and pastes them on the corresponding location in the target image.
+Instead of random Cut and Mix, SaliencyMix~\cite{saliencymix} extracts the salient region and pastes them on the corresponding location in the target image.
 The salient region is extracted around the maximum intensity pixel location in the saliency map.
-Augmented image labels are updated as per the equation \ref{cutmix_eq}.
+Augmented image labels are updated as per Eq.~\ref{cutmix_eq}.